 As with most things, hoverboards for kids are as safe as you make them.
 There have been reports of thousands of injuries due to hoverboards.
 However, there are thousands of bicycle injuries a year too.

 Very young children shouldn’t ride hoverboards.
-Only those 6 years or older should use hoverboards.
+Only those 6 years or older should use hoverboards for kids.

 Oh, and to all the parents who get curious and want to try the hoverboard: it’s considered a big no-no to operate a hoverboard under the influence!